gaoce/tensor_decomposition/data/ecoli/README.md

 Note:
 -----
-H2O2, MMC are new data (second batch)
+H2O2, MMC are new data (done for the second time)